20c/vaping/docs/layout.md

 {!examples/custom_layout/layouts.yaml!}
 ```

-Then specify that you want to load a custom layout file by setting the `apps.graphsrv.layout_config_file` config attribute in your vaping config.
+Then specify a custom layout file should be loaded by setting the `apps.graphsrv.layout_config_file` config attribute in the vaping config.

 `examples/custom_layout/config.yaml`
 ```yml